AWS MemoryDB¶

 )

 - Click on 【Add Cloud Account】, select 【AWS】, and fill in the required information on the interface.
-If you have already configured the cloud account information before, you can skip this step.
+If the cloud account information has been configured before, ignore this step.

-- Click on 【Test】, and if the test is successful, click on 【Save】.
-If the test fails, please check if the relevant configuration information is correct and test again.
+- Click on 【Test】, and after a successful test, click on 【Save】.
+If the test fails, please check if the relevant configuration information is correct and retest.

 - Click on 【Cloud Account Management】, and you can see the added cloud account in the list.
 Click on the corresponding cloud account to enter the details page.

-- Click on the 【Integration】 button on the cloud account details page, and find
+- Click on the 【Integration】 button on the cloud account details page, find

 AWS MemoryDB